TL;DR

 Discrepancy Taxonomy

-We categorize discrepancies by type (how they manifest) and category (what component is affected).
+We classify discrepancies along two dimensions: type (how they manifest) and category (what component is affected).

 Discrepancy Types